 SCREEN TIME

-It's important to teach children how to balance online an offline life, because kids today spend more time engaged with media than they do in any activity other than sleeping [1].
+It's important to teach children how to balance their online and offline lives.
+Today's kids spend more time with screen media than on any activity except sleep — tweens (ages 8–12) average about 5½ hours a day, and teens (13–18) closer to 8½, not counting schoolwork.
 And who can blame them?
-The online world is loaded with interesting and entertaining activities designed to capture and hold our attention.
+The online world is engineered to capture and hold their attention.

 References: